BasPagie/spin.js/README.md

 ## Installation

-1. Download the Spin.js zip. (link)
+1. Download the Spin.js zip.
+[Link](https://github.com/BasPagie/spin.js/archive/master.zip)
 2. Unzip and replace the example contents in index.html with your own.
 3. Open index.html in a browser to view it.